inductiva/inductiva/docs/explore_api/tasks.md

     task.wait()  # <- The remote simulation WILL DIE if the local session is
                  #     interrupted while waiting for the wait() call to return
 ```

-This setup provides flexibility in managing simulations, whether you prefer to
-proceed with other tasks while simulations run or need to ensure completion before
-moving forward.

 ## Task Lifecycle

-The status of a task changes as it progresses through its lifecycle, transitioning
+The status of a task changes as it progresses through its lifecycle.
+Understanding
-through a myriad of intermediate states between creation to completion or termination.
-Thus, tasks are characterized by their state.
-Understanding these states is crucial
-if you want to track a task's progress through the API and manage your simulations
+these states is crucial if you want to track a task's progress through the API and
-effectively.
+manage your simulations effectively.

 The following diagram shows the path a task may take through the API, and identifies
 the relevant states and possible state transitions: